isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-roller-to-hide-imperfections/index.md

 Wooster Brush Company has been on the frontline always to give you innovative and advanced paintbrushes and rollers.
 Wooster-R740-9 is one of the great innovations from this company designed to golden yellow fabrics.
 If you look forward to getting an excellent capacity, Wooster-R740-9 provides you that on all satin, stains, and waterproofing.

-With some, combined with a good frame, you can use this roller on big DIY projects or even on professional jobs - but for [painting corners](https://pestpolicy.com/best-paint-brushes-for-edging/), I recommend brushes.
+With some, combined with a good frame, you can use this roller on big DIY projects or even on professional jobs - but for [painting corners](https://pestpolicy.com/best-paint-brushes-for-edging/),I recommend brushes.
 But, this paint is designed to resist matting and give you excellent coverage with smooth results.
 Additionally, the double-thick polypropylene is water-resistant and seals cracks giving you a semi-smooth surface.

 If you love fast results, this is the roller to go for because of its 9-inch length and absorbent qualities, thereby hiding all your imperfections while still holding paint.
 They are durable and easy to clean and can be reused multiple times.
 Pros: - Good paint absorbent - Gives excellent coverage - Resist water and cracking Cons: - Expensive